risingwavelabs/risingwave-docs-legacy/versioned_docs/version-1.8/dev/python-client-libraries.md

 ### Run RisingWave

-To learn about how to run RisingWave, see [Run RisingWave](/get-started.md#run-risingwave).
+To learn about how to run RisingWave, see [Get started](/get-started.md).

 ### Install the `psgcopg2` driver